How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 8: Expose to Light and Start Bottom-Watering

 After approximately one day in the blackout dome, move your tray to your light source and begin bottom-watering.
-This is where soil shines—because quality potting soil contains nutrients, you typically don't need to add fertilizers, especially for quick-growing crops.
+This is where soil shines, because quality potting soil contains nutrients, you typically don't need to add fertilizers, especially for quick-growing crops.
+Never add fertilizer to soil.
+Fertilizer is only for coco coir and reusable mediums.

 Here's how to water based on your setup: